Skip to main content

 Your journey toward hormonal balance and metabolic vitality begins with a single, powerful step ∞ understanding your own body.
 You may be tracking your sleep, noting the rhythm of your energy levels, or logging your meals.
 Each piece of data you generate is a whisper from your endocrine system, a clue to the intricate dance of hormones that dictates how you feel and function.

 This information is profoundly personal.
 It is the story of your biology in real time.
 Within this context, the Health Insurance Portability and Accountability Act (HIPAA) Security Rule becomes the guardian of that story.
-It provides a foundational trust, ensuring the sensitive data you share with a is protected with the same seriousness as your formal medical records.
+It provides a foundational trust, ensuring the sensitive data you share with a wellness program is protected with the same seriousness as your formal medical records.

 When your employer offers a wellness program as part of its group health plan, the third-party vendor managing that program assumes a specific and significant role.
 The vendor becomes a “business associate” under HIPAA.
 This designation is a formal acknowledgment of their responsibility.